 Throughout the year, the Company has outsourced certain services to other Wipro companies.
-In addition, some employee-related benefits and insurance are paid for by Wipro Limited or included in Wipro Limited's policies and charged back to the Company.
-As of March 31, 2020, the Company had intercompany payables to other Wipro companies of \$95,209.
+In addition, some employee benefits and insurance is either paid for by Wipro or included in Wipro's policies and charged back to the Company.
+As of March 31, 2020 and 2019, the Company has intercompany payables to other Wipro companies of \$142,628 and \$470,642, respectively.